 Type of Product: | Treatment |

 The spray can be used both indoors and outdoors in areas where you’ve seen fleas or where fleas like to hide, as it kills fleas on contact.
 It’s safe to use on fabrics and upholstery.
-In addition to fleas, this spray can also work on other insects as well including ticks, flies, ants, cockroaches, and silverfish.
+In addition to fleas, this spray can also work on other insects, including ticks, flies, ants, cockroaches, and silverfish.
 But since it’s designed more for use on upholstery than it is for use directly on your pets, you may wish to use another flea prevention and treatment method along with this one.

 Ingredients: | Proprietary blend of vitamins |